-Denise and I have been married for very nearly two years, and in that time we had never bothered to update her name on her Social Security card.
+We have been married for very nearly two years, and in that time we had never bothered to update my wife's name on her Social Security card.
 I'm sure this is probably something that we could be fined for doing, but we just never got around to it.
 Everything else?
 Absolutely.
 But not that little blue card.

 So we went to the web site of the Social Security Administration to find out what we needed to do.
 We found a very helpful page that gave us all the information we needed.
 What's more, it sounded like a relatively painless process.
 That would be a nice change when dealing with the government.
 Alas, it was not to be.